 Typically, HMOs have a greater number of restrictions in their coverage, such as:

-Some HMO plans will require you to choose a primary care physician (PCP) who will then oversee all of your care, decide on your treatment and refer you to specialists when necessary.
+- Some HMO plans will require you to choose a primary care physician (PCP) who will then oversee all your care, decide on your treatment and refer you to specialists when necessary.

 PPO Health Insurance Plans